Academic Support and Disability Services

 Disability Identification Form[PDF] and Release of Disability Information Form[PDF].
 Depending on the nature of your disability, we may require a doctor’s note or other supporting documentation.
 Please note that we keep your information confidential.

 - Once we have received all required documentation from you, we will meet to discuss your accommodation requests.
-We will work together to create a personalized accommodation plan.
+We will then engage in an interactive process with you to determine a personalized accommodation plan.

 - If you are receiving academic accommodations, our office will then communicate with your teachers so that they know what accommodations you will receive.
 Please note that we do not disclose your disability information in our communications with your teachers.